The APPLE Act Is Rotten to the Core:A Biblical Analysis of Ohio's SB309

-1).
-The current text of the bill mandates that, “[T]he health care provider or the health care provider's agent provides the pregnant woman with written instructions and information on the abortion-inducing drug.”
+1). “[T]he health care provider or the health care provider's agent provides the pregnant woman with written instructions and information on the abortion-inducing drug.”

 Analysis: